 In case you’re wondering if physicians are even allowed to fire their patients (anti-bullying policies or not), here’s the scoop: in Canada, the Canadian Medical Association has determined that patients can be dismissed by a physician for many reasons, including inappropriate or abusive behaviour (e.g. foul language, rudeness, argumentativeness).
 Doctors here can dismiss patients at their discretion by following explicit guidelines, explains Dr. Jeff Blackmer, the executive director of the CMA’s Office of Ethics – although Dr. Blackmer prefers to politely call it a ‘discontinuation of a doctor-patient relationship’ rather than firing.

-These guidelines are especially applicable when, as in That Guy’s case, abuse is aimed at front desk staff.
-Even other patients in the practice are sometimes inappropriately targeted.
+These guidelines are especially applicable when abuse is aimed at front desk staff or other patients in the practice.

 The same can be true for those who exhibit drug-seeking behaviours, or habitually miss their appointments.
 In my (now former) GP’s office, a sign on every exam room wall warned that missing a scheduled appointment more than once would “result in being advised to seek your medical care elsewhere”.

 In the U.S., patients can also be advised to seek care elsewhere for not paying their bills.